 Moody, who announced his retirement in March, has clearly been impressed by Robshaw’s displays since taking the captaincy in February.

-However it is former teammate Tom Croft whom Moody considers the only nailed-on starter in the back row.
+However it is former Leicester teammate Tom Croft whom Moody considers the only nailed-on starter in the back row.

-Moody explained: “I want to see Tom Croft back on the pitch and reignite his form in time for the tour – he's a fantastic athlete.
-Croft, if he's fit, will be the starting six without a doubt, and then Chris Robshaw will be fighting off a few younger guys for that seven shirt.
+Moody explained: “I want to see Tom Croft back on the pitch and reignite his form in time for the Lions tour – he’s a fantastic athlete.
+Croft, if he’s fit, will be the starting six without a doubt, and then Chris Robshaw will be fighting off a few younger guys for that seven shirt.

 “Hopefully Chris will get more opportunities but his position will constantly come under threat with the strength in depth in the back row.